Continuous viscosity solutions to linear-quadratic stochastic control problems with singular terminal state constraint: Assumptions and main results

-denotes the infinitesimal generator of the factor process. \end{itemize} \end{assumption} \begin{remark} The preceding assumption is satisfied if, for instance $Y$ is geometric Brownian motion and

-We notice that the condition (2.13) in \cite{Schied2013a} is violated for $m_1=2$ if $Y$ is geometric Brownian motion.
-Our assumptions are also much weaker than those in \cite{Graewe2018}.
-For instance, we may choose $Y=(Y^1,Y^2)$ with $Y^1$ being geometric Brownian motion and $Y^2$ being an Ornstein Uhlenbeck (OU) process.
-OU processes do not generate analytic semigroups, so they do not satisfy the assumptions in \cite{Graewe2018}.
-In a portfolio liquidation framework, they are a natural choice for describing fluctuations in markets depths.
-In such a setting it would be natural to choose $\lambda(Y) = Y^1$ and
+In both cases, condition (2.13) in \cite{Schied2013a} is violated.
+Our assumptions are also weaker than those in \cite{Graewe2018}.
+For instance, OU processes do not generate analytic semigroups, they do not satisfy the assumptions therein. \end{remark}